SurbhiB62/MostPublishedBooks/README.md

 Platform Event: Publishes MostPublishedBooks__e containing a sorted list of books where the edition size exceeds 600,000 copies.

-Lightning Web Component (LWC): Subscribes to MostPublishedBooks__e using lightning/empApi and displays the book list in a user-friendly format.
+Lightning Web Component (LWC): This component subscribes to MostPublishedBooks__e using lightning/empApi and displays the book list in a user-friendly format.

 Unit Tests: Covers the most critical functionality for Apex and LWC components.